ramblingsofadev/docs/validation.md

 <h2 id="validation-attributes">Validation Attributes</h2>

 Aphiria offers the option to use attributes to map object properties and methods to constraints.
 The benefit to doing this is that it keeps the validation rules close (literally) to your models.
-Let's recreate the example in the [introduction](#introduction).
+Once you [configure your application to use attributes](#using-attributes), you can validate your objects [just like](#validating-objects) you do when not using attributes.

 ```php
 use Aphiria\Validation\Constraints\Attributes\{Email, Required};